 Above: The Titanic at Southampton at the beginning of her maiden voyage.

-07:30 am - the time Captain Smith arrived on board on the morning of the maiden voyage, along with the crew.
+07:30 am - the time Captain Smith arrived on board on the morning of the maiden journey, along with the crew.
 The officers were already on board, having spent the previous night on the ship.

 2 - the number of lifeboats employed in a brief safety drill, conducted at 8 am; starboard lifeboats 11 and 12.